 History of Krishnanagar

+The origin of Krishnanagar can be traced back to its establishment as a municipality in 1864, making it one of the oldest municipalities in Bengal.
 Krishnanagar was the royal residence of Raja Krishnachandra, who was a great patron of art and culture.
-Krishnanagar municipality was established in the year 1864.
 It was the seat of independent Hindu ruler under Mughal regime.
-Earlier, Krishnanagar was known as Reuigram.

 Geography of Krishnanagar

 The geographical location and the extension of this city is 23.4 degree North 88.5 degree East.
 The average elevation of the city is 14 metres (45 feet).
 The place got its name from Raja Krishnachandra, a great patron of art and craft.

 Demography of Krishnanagar